v-finance/cross-python/README.md

 ## Windows (mingw)

- - binfmt-misc support running exe files under linux when wine is installed, it creates /proc/sys/fs/binfmt_misc/wine which allows the configure tests work.
+ - binfmt-misc: allows running .exe files under linux if wine is installed.
+   It creates /proc/sys/fs/binfmt_misc/wine which allows the configure tests to work.
+On Debian there's the package `wine-binfmt`.
+On other distros you can do `echo ':DOSWin:M::MZ::/usr/bin/wine:' > /proc/sys/fs/binfmt_misc/register.` (run as root).

  - https://tecadmin.net/steps-install-wine-centos-rhel-fedora-systems/